Mark Cavendish: Never Enough

 You can watch the title sequence with the whole film on Netflix.

-I just really wanted to share this monumental achievement in my career; to create a title sequence for a film.
+Thanks for taking the time to read this far.
+It's an honour to share this monumental achievement in my career; to create a title sequence for a film.
 Hoping it's the first of many.